Transform the quality of health and well-being in your community—while moving your career forward—with Walden’s BS in Public Health.

-The General Program competency-based degree completion option1 is ideal for busy working professionals like you.
+The BS in Public Health Tempo Learning degree completion option1 is ideal for busy working professionals like you.
 Your progress is measured by the mastery or demonstration of skills, abilities, and knowledge in a particular area of study.

-Each BS in Business Administration competency has been carefully designed by expert faculty with input from employers, with your education and future employment in mind.
+Each competency has been carefully designed by expert faculty with input from employers, with your education and future employment in mind.

 Students may be eligible to transfer up to 135 credits.

 This represents the minimum credits for program completion.
-The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 855-515-3563.
+Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
+For a personalized estimate of your time to completion, call an enrollment specialist at 844-767-9522.

 Build foundational knowledge of the principles and practice of safeguarding and improving the health of populations.
 Examine the philosophies, goals, history, and organization of the field of public health.
 Discuss the role of the government in improving the health and well-being of its citizens.
 This course explores key concepts of public health, including morbidity and mortality, infectious and chronic disease, social determinants of health, and health disparities within populations.